 - The total cost of a surgery for a knee injury, such as to the ACL, can cost more than $10,000.
-While insurance may pay for the majority of this treatment and related services, there will still be a whole host of things you could be responsible for, including deductibles, copays, and insurance payments.
+While insurance may pay for most of this treatment and related services, there will still be a whole host of things you could be responsible for, including deductibles, copays, and insurance payments.

-- Recovery time for serious knee injury operations might take as long as six to nine months, though less serious operations might take shorter time to heal.
+- Recovery time for serious knee injury operations might take as long as six to nine months, though less serious operations might take a shorter time to heal.